Ladas552/ekibasnix/README.md

 4. Declare much more packages
 5. Declare Nix with Neorg tangle
 6. ~Make secure SSH connection to my phone to edit on the go~

+# Why Archived?
+I want to try to use my Home-manager as a module to NixOS and not standalone, following that I don't use HM with other OS if anything.
+And I have seen the benefits for reproduce ability with it being a module.

+And it all requires quite a big refactor that changes config drastically.
+So starting from a different repository would be easier.

+Also, some people might prefer having standalone NixOS and Home-manager, so I will just leave this configuration there.
+I will not add any changes to it even if somethings are broken.

+Also Ekibasnix name now will loose all meaning.
+And idk how to change repository name with a link in GitHub.
+So yeah, that is also a reason :P